 Mpox on finger, phase 3

-Anyone can get mpox, and infections with the virus occur in all age categories.
-The virus is transmitted through close or intimate contact (cuddling, kissing, making love and sexual intercourse) with someone who is infected.
-Most of the infections in the Netherlands involving the Clade 2 mpox virus have involved MSM contact (men who have sex with men).
-The highest risk of infection is among men who frequently have sex with multiple male partners.
-However, mpox is not a sexually transmitted infection (STI), because sex is not the only way the virus can be transmitted.
+Anyone can get mpox.
+The virus is transmitted through close or intimate contact (cuddling, kissing, making love and sexual intercourse) with someone who has mpox.
+Most reported cases of people with mpox in the Netherlands have involved MSM contact (men who have sex with men).
+The highest risk of infection is among men who frequently have sex with different male partners.

 The blisters and the scabs from the blisters can transmit the virus.
 The virus can enter the body through the mucous membranes or through tiny wounds or tears in the skin.
 Very occasionally, the virus is also transmitted through contact with contaminated materials (such as bedding or towels).
 The virus may also be able to spread via droplets from the mouth and nose while talking or breathing, if people are very close to each other.
 The risk of spreading mpox in this way currently appears to be minimal.